openshift-labs/learn-katacoda/gitops/getting-started/01-installing-openshift-operator.md

 Verify the installation by running `oc get pods -n openshift-gitops`{{execute}}

-You should see the following output.
+You should something similar to the following output.

 ```shell
 NAME                                                    READY   STATUS    RESTARTS   AGE